Studying Abroad in Rome - John Felice Rome Center

 Another experience that helped me immensely to immerse myself in Rome were my on-site classes.
 Through these classes I was able to learn about art and archaeology - from antiquity, through the Renaissance and Baroque periods, and into modern and contemporary times - while standing directly in front of it.
 Not only did this mean that I was able to see art in person that I perhaps would have otherwise only read about in books, if at all, but by taking two of these classes in my first semester, I was constantly navigating Rome and Roman public transportation, which instilled in me a lot of confidence as a novice traveler.

-Some of the art works I got to see as part of these classes which made a lasting impact included our on-site class in the Vatican’s St. Peter’s Basilica and the Vatican Museums, including the Sistine Chapel, as well as seeing three of Caravaggio’s works housed in San Luigi dei Francesci church near Piazza Navona.
+Some of the art works I got to see as part of these classes which made a lasting impact included our on-site class in the Vatican’s St. Peter’s Basilica and the Vatican Museums, including the Sistine Chapel, as well as seeing three of Caravaggio’s works housed in the Chiesa di San Luigi dei Francesi near Piazza Navona.

-On the weekends I did decide to travel with friends, I was able to visit other cities in Italy like Florence or Venice.
+On the weekends I did decide to travel with friends, I was able to visit other cities in Italy like Florence and Venice.
 Often, we would run into other groups from the Rome Center who were traveling there as well.
-I went on a few trips to visit friends who were living abroad in other European countries as well.
+I also went on a few trips to visit friends who were living abroad in other European countries.

 I also took advantage of the study trips that were offered by the university as well.
-Mostly, these trips were aimed at discovering a new culture and seeing new places, although given that they were led by professors and often accompanied incredibly knowledgable local guides.
-I am very grateful for these trips, which included hiking and attending a traditional sagra, or food festival, in Abruzzo, attending a human rights conference in Poland, exploring an incredible amount of sites across different regions of Greece, and a memorable introduction to the Balkans in Serbia and Bosnia and Herzegovina.
-In these trips I not only had a lot of fun with my friends, but I also discovered so many new places I am not sure I would’ve had the opporunity to come across otherwise.
-I also learned so much about these different cultures and locations, made incredible memories, and these experiences spurred me on to continue to seek out new experiences in places that some may consider off the beaten track.
+Mostly, these trips were aimed at discovering a new culture and seeing new places, although given that they were led by professors and often accompanied by incredibly knowledgable local guides, we also we learned a lot.
+I am very grateful for these trips, which included hiking and attending a traditional sagra, or food festival, in the Italian region of Abruzzo, attending a human rights conference in Poland, exploring an incredible amount of sites across different regions of Greece, and a memorable introduction to the Balkans in Serbia and Bosnia and Herzegovina.
+In these trips I not only had a lot of fun with my friends, but I also discovered so many new places I am not sure I would’ve had the opportunity to come across otherwise.
+I also learned so much about these different cultures and locations and made incredible memories.
+These experiences spurred me on to continue to seek out new experiences in places that some may consider off the beaten track.

 In my second semester as a full-year student, I was also able to take advantage of the internship program, where I worked in social media for the first time assisting a TEDx event focused on religious freedom.
 This made for an interesting experience, commuting to the team’s office at a local university to work.
 It definitely gave me a glimpse into what daily life living in Italy could look like.